oppia/creator-documentation/docs/contributor/translate.rst

        *Fig. 3*

     * The item is now copied over in the translated section.
-    * If you click on a *text* component with the Copy Tool, the text is simply copied over without any customization.

     .. figure:: /images/copied_over.png
        :alt: Completed translation card